 If, at any point whilst you are repeating these steps, the member confirms they have received guidance you can treat the referral as complete.

-We understand there will be a specific web address for pension schemes to use to book online appointments for members.
-This is to allow MaPS to track when appointments are booked as a result of the nudge.
-It will be confirmed soon.
-The telephone number you need to provide is the same number that you provide in the wake-up pack.
-DWP has confirmed this is not changing.
+There are a specific web addresses for booking pension nudge appointments – one for pension schemes and one for members.
+There is also a specific telephone number that is intended for us by members only.
+These have been created to allow MaPS to track when appointments are booked as a result of the nudge.

+How to book a Pension Wise appointment

+Online tool for pension schemes

+Online tool for members: www.moneyhelper.org.uk/nudge-public

+Telephone number for members: 0800 100 166

 Exemptions on transfers